 In the picture above we have one huge network: 10.0.0.0/24.
 All hosts on the network are in the same subnet, which has following disadvantages:

 - a single broadcast domain – all hosts are in the same broadcast domain.
-A broadcast sent by any device on the network will be processed by all hosts.
+A broadcast sent by any device on the network will be processed by all hosts, creating lots of unnecessary traffic.

-- network security – each device can reach any other device on the subnet, which can present security problems.
-For example, a server containing sensitive information would be in the same network as an ordinary end user workstation.
+- network security – each device can reach any other device on the network, which can present security problems.
+For example, a server containing sensitive information shouldn’t be in the same network as an user workstation.

 - organizational problems – in a large networks, different departments are usually grouped into different subnets.
 For example, you can group all devices from the Accounting department in the same subnet and then give access to sensitive financial data only to hosts from that subnet.